lileitech/AtrialJSQnet/README.md

 3. [AtrialGeneral: Domain Generalization for Left Atrial Segmentation of Multi-center LGE MRIs](https://link.springer.com/chapter/10.1007/978-3-030-87231-1_54)

 ## Evaluation
 For evaluation, you could run LAScarQS2022_evaluate.py.
 Before runing LAScarQS2022_evaluate.py, you need to install SimpleITK, medpy and hausdorff by running "pip install SimpleITK/medpy/hausdorff".
-Also, note that this evaluation tool can only work in windows system as we only compiled the c++ tools in windows now, which is saved in the fold namely "tools".
+Also, note that this evaluation tool can only work in windows system as we only compiled the c++ tools in windows now, which are saved in the fold namely "tools".

 ## Cite